WarriorofZarona/Good-README-Generator/README.md

 # Good README Generator ![GitHub package.json version](https://img.shields.io/github/package-json/v/WarriorofZarona/Good-README-Generator)
-A user is prompted for their github username and a series of questions.
-The answers populate a README for use in future projects.
+A user is prompted for their github username and asked a series of questions.
+The answers populate a README file to be used in future projects.

 # Tables of Contents
 * [Installation](#installation)